Raabi91/moonraker-telegram/README.md

 - You can deactivate the messages by not entering any text at the config
 - send own messages (with a picture) via klipper shell plugin an gcode macros (see [FAQ](https://github.com/Raabi91/moonraker-telegram/blob/main/docs/FAQ.md))
 - multiple bots for multiple moonraker setups (see [FAQ](https://github.com/Raabi91/moonraker-telegram/blob/main/docs/FAQ.md))

-### !!!
-Attention new update instructions in FAQ !!!

 ## Info / Contact / Help
 If you want to talk to other users of this plugin and maybe have some influence in the development of this plugin, you can join the [Moonraker-Telegram-Group](https://t.me/joinchat/HEI8MD3rG1qhl7tg)